-Crime Illegal Conduct Criminal Sanctions Criminal sexual act in the first degree (PL § 130.50) compulsion, or with someone who is incapable of consent by Is a class B felony, with penalties up to 25 years in prison.
-Forcible touching (PL § 130.52) intimate parts of another person for the purpose of degrading Is a class A misdemeanor, with penalties up to 1 year in jail.
-Sexual abuse in the first degree (PL § 130.65) sexual confact. by forcible compulsion, when the other person Is a class D felony, with penalties up 7 years in prison.
-Aggravated sexual abuse in the first degree (PL § 130.70) physical injury to such person by forcible compulsion, when Is a class B felony, with penalties up to 25 years in prison.
-Aggravated sexual abuse in the third degree (PL § 130.66) A person is guilty when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11. penalties up to 7 years in Facilitating a sex offense with a controlled substance (PL § 130.90) possesses a controlled substance or any substance that requires Is a class D felony, with penalties up to 7 years in prison.
+Crime Illegal Conduct Criminal Sanctions Criminal sexual act in the first degree (PL § 130.50) A person is guilty when he or she engages in oral sexual contact or anal sexual contact with another person by forcible compulsion, or with someone who is incapable of consent by reason of being physically helpless, or with someone less than 11 or with someone less than 13 and the actor is 18 or older.
+Is a class B felony, with penalties up to 25 years in prison.
+Forcible touching (PL § 130.52) A person is guilty when he or she intentionally, and for no legitimate purpose, forcibly touches the sexual or other intimate parts of another person for the purpose of degrading or abusing such person; or for the purpose of gratifying the actor's sexual desire Is a class A misdemeanor, with penalties up to 1 year in jail.
+Sexual abuse in the first degree (PL § 130.65) A person is guilty when he or she subjects another person to sexual contact: by forcible compulsion, when the other person is incapable of consent by reason of being physically helpless, or when the person is less than 11 years old.
+Is a class D felony, with penalties up 7 years in prison.
+Aggravated sexual abuse in the first degree (PL § 130.70) A person is guilty when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person causing physical injury to such person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11.
+Is a class B felony, with penalties up to 25 years in prison.
+Aggravated sexual abuse in the third degree (PL § 130.66) A person is guilty when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11. penalties up to 7 years in Facilitating a sex offense with a controlled substance (PL § 130.90) A person is guilty when he or she knowingly and unlawfully possesses a controlled substance or any substance that requires a prescription to obtain to another person, without such person's consent and with intent to commit against such person conduct constituting a felony, and commits or attempts to commit such conduct constituting a felony defined in Article 30.
+Is a class D felony, with penalties up to 7 years in prison.